rashan/Rashan.SemanticKernel.Langfuse/examples/README.md

 A complete console chat application that demonstrates:

 - ✅ **OpenTelemetry Integration**: Automatic tracing of all SemanticKernel operations
+- ✅ **Multi-Provider Support**: Works with OpenAI, Azure OpenAI, Ollama, and other compatible APIs
 - ✅ **Dependency Injection**: Modern .NET hosting with full DI support
 - ✅ **Configuration Management**: Flexible configuration with JSON files and environment variables
 - ✅ **Error Handling**: Robust error handling with user-friendly messages
 - ✅ **Conversation Context**: Maintains chat history and context
 - ✅ **Command System**: Built-in commands for chat management

-**Perfect for**: Learning the integration, testing your setup, and understanding how automatic tracing works.
+**Perfect for**: Learning the integration, testing your setup with different AI providers, and understanding how automatic tracing works.

 ## Quick Start